belalelmi/The-ELK-Installation-Script-/README.md

 4. Install Kibana 7.x
 5. Install Logstash 7.x
 6. Set Elasticsearch, Kibana, and Logstash to start on boot
-7. Start all three services service
+7. Start all three services